avengers-p7/Avengers_P7_Documents/GitOps/Tool_Evaluation.md

 ***

-## This document includes evaluation of three GitOps tools:
+## This document includes evaluation of GitOps tools:
 Multiple GitOps tools come with different features and may not cover all GitOps needs.
 Still, we recommend trying out these  popular GitOps tools:-
 * ArgoCD
 * FluxCD
 * Jenkins X
-* Buildpiper
+* BuildPiper

 ***
 # ArgoCD